 2. Bologna, Italy

-On its opera alone, Italy is world musical superpower, but in term musical centers, fans usually think of Milan’s legendary opera house, La Scala, or perhaps the Venice of Antonio Vivaldi.
+On its opera alone, Italy is a world musical superpower, but in terms of musical centers, fans usually think of Milan’s legendary opera house, La Scala, or perhaps the Venice of Antonio Vivaldi.
 UNESCO has chosen the ancient educational and culinary center of Bologna for its list, citing its “widespread promotion of the music sector” La Dota (The Learned) home to the oldest university in the world, dating from 1088.
-The University of Bologna was the first in the country to offer degrees music and performing arts.
+The University of Bologna was the first in the country to offer degrees in music and performing arts.
 Not to mention the music festivals!
 It seems the only festival missing from this city is a Congolese rumba festival.
 Classical, chamber, devotional, opera, ballet, blues jazz, even Jewish jazz.
 The target audiences start at the age of one.
-For music lovers there is the additional attraction of events set in the glorious ancient city.
+For music lovers, there is the additional attraction of events set in the glorious ancient city.
 Bologna has four major orchestras including one run by Claudio Abbado, one of the greatest conductors of his generation.
 But it’s not just the artistic history and culture, it’s the educational and community outreach that UNESCO favors with Abbado’s Orchestra Mozart works as music therapists in the health and social services field.
 Also, dress rehearsals are open free of charge to dozens of schools and cultural associations.

 1. Bogotá, Colombia

-Columbia is undergoing a remarkable transition socially, economically and architecturally as it is a creative city renowned for its rich music scene.
-The traditional and emerging forms of music are playing an intrinsic part of the change.
-The country holds 60 festivals every year, the biggest of which is “Festivales Al Parque” an eclectic display of everything from jazz, opera, hip hop and salsa that over half a million people flock to see.
+Columbia is undergoing a remarkable transition socially, economically, and architecturally as it is a creative city renowned for its rich music scene.
+The traditional and emerging forms of music are playing an intrinsic part in the change.
+The country holds 60 festivals every year, the biggest of which is “Festivales Al Parque” an eclectic display of everything from jazz, opera, hip hop, and salsa that over half a million people flock to see.
 In addition to hosting the “Festivales Al Parque”, Bogota has 500 live music venues where festivals occur annually.
-UNESCO says the city is an important center for the performance and cultivation of the following music forms: salsa, fusion, rock, opera, classic, chamber, electronic, pop, tropical, ranchera, hip hop, experimental, bolero, gospel and Colombia’s own rich musical traditions can be heard.
+UNESCO says the city is an important center for the performance and cultivation of the following music forms: salsa, fusion, rock, opera, classic, chamber, electronic, pop, tropical, ranchera, hip hop, experimental, bolero, gospel, and Colombia’s own rich musical traditions can be heard.
 It has taken on the task as a regional cultural center to promote artists across Latin America and the Caribbean.
 Bogota is at the edge of the evolving public policy of using music as a cultural touchstone and lucrative engine of economic growth.
 The Bogota Music Market, created in 2012, has also become a notable platform for local and regional music agents.
 Additionally, the Chamber of Commerce is developing a Music Cluster in order to strengthen the city’s dynamic music sector.

 While churches are regarded primarily as places of worship, they have also been long treated throughout history as the centers of cultural and social activity within a community.
 This especially rings true of the hundreds of centuries-old parishes, cathedrals and basilicas scattered around the world that today stand testament to not only the religious commitment of worshipers, but also to the social and artistic progression of our civilization.
 Ranging from medieval Gothic Cathedrals to rare Expressionist Parishes, and whether with religious or artistic inclination, here are 10 churches worth checking out (and gawking over!) on your next international adventure.